tektronix/curvequery/README.md

     $ pip install curvequery-2.0.tar.gz

 ## <a name="source-section"></a>Source

-The source code for curvequery is available on TBD
+The source code for curvequery is available on GitHub.

-Creating a source distribution for later installation is easy:

-    $ cd {top/directory/of/the/source/tree}
-    $ python setup.py sdist